windwp/windline.nvim/README.md

 Windline supports changing statusline per filetype.
 You can write a statusline for any filetype.
 `terminal,nvimtree, qf,spectre,lsptrouble,diffview,lspoutline`.
-If you write a plugin you can define a statusline for your plugin.
+Pugins can define their own statusline.
-It support displaying a different status line on **inactive windows**
+It supports displaying a different status line on **inactive windows**

 ```lua